mahebialom/JU-Online-Payment-System/README.md

 - **Database**: A reliable MySQL database for storing user information, payment records, and transaction history.
 - **Payment Gateway**: Integration with third-party payment gateways for secure transactions.

-## TO run the application:
+## How to run the application:
-- Neatbean,JDK Development Kit should be installed with setting up the path in environment variables .
+- Neatbean,JDK Development Kit(use Java SE Development Kit 20 for better match) should be installed with setting up the path in environment variables.
-- Simply open the project with Netbean and run the project.
+- Simply open the project with Netbean and run.
+- Images and icons will not be apperared properly due to change in IDE version.

 # All contributions are welcome!